wesleyboar/DS-User-Guide/user-guide/docs/managingdata/datatransfer.md

 ### [1.
 Submit a ticket to activate Corral access for your DesignSafe/TACC Account](#cyberduck-step1) { #cyberduck-step1 }

-If you have already requested access to Corral for using Globus or another data transfer method (refer to <a href="../datatransfer">Data Transfer Guide</a>), you may skip this step.
+If you have already requested access to Corral for using Globus or another data transfer method, you may skip this step.

 To request access, go to the DesignSafe website and submit a ticket to request Corral access (<a href="https://designsafe-ci.org/help">https://designsafe-ci.org/help</a>).
 In the body of the message say you wish to use Cyberduck.
 Please list the Data Depot locations(s), such as My Data or a project in My Projects, where you intend to transfer files to/from.
 You will get a response via email when the access request is complete.

 ### [2.
 Set up MFA using the TACC Token App](#cyberduck-step2) { #cyberduck-step2 }

-Go to TACC user portal (<a href="https://portal.tacc.utexas.edu">https://portal.tacc.utexas.edu)</a> and log in with your DesignSafe/TACC credentials and pair a device with your account.
+Go to TACC user portal (<a href="https://www.tacc.utexas.edu/portal/login">https://www.tacc.utexas.edu/portal/login)</a> and log in with your DesignSafe/TACC credentials and pair a device with your account.

-Full instructions are provided here: <a href="https://portal.tacc.utexas.edu/tutorials/multifactor-authentication">https://portal.tacc.utexas.edu/tutorials/multifactor-authentication</a>.
+Full instructions are provided here: <https://portal.tacc.utexas.edu/tutorials/multifactor-authentication>.

 Select the TACC Token App option.